KenKundert/emborg/README.rst

 :Released: 2024-11-11

 *Emborg* is a simple command line utility to orchestrate backups.
-It is built as a front-end to Borg, a powerful and fast deduplicating backup program.
+It is built as a front-end to Borg_, a powerful and fast deduplicating backup program.
 With *Emborg*, you specify all the details about your backups once in advance, and then use a very simple command line interface for your day-to-day activities.